 Palas de Rei retains many of the archaeological remains (dolmens and forts) from a remote settlement.
 According to tradition, the city owes its name “Pallatium regis” to the palace of the Visigothic king Witiza, who reigned between 702 and 710.
 The walk from Palas de Rei to Arzuà is approximately 18 miles, much of it descending.
+Taxi service is available for those who wish.
 Once again, we will have dinner at our hotel, so those with tired feet don’t have to venture out again.
 (Breakfast / Dinner)

 The rural community of Arzua has more cows than people, as you will see as we trek out of town.
 Our walk today takes us about 11 miles in total over mostly flat trails from Arzuà.
 As we approach the village of O Pedrouzo, the trail begins a slight descent.
 We have the evening free to relax and enjoy dinner at the hotel.
 (Breakfast / Dinner)